neurogears/CSIC-UMH-Workshop-2017/_worksheets/synching.md

 To do this, you can use the photodiode technique described in the previous exercise, but this time the digital signal from the photodiode will be used as a trigger for the camera by connecting it to one of the GPIO inputs.

-* Assuming a DLP projector, how would you design the optical trigger for a camera system that ensures a single pulse is generated for each projected frame? *Hint:* In a DLP projector, each colour of a BGR frame is projected sequentially: first the Blue channel, then the Green, and finally the Red channel, in quick succession.
+* Assuming a DLP projector, how would you design the optical trigger for a camera system that ensures a single pulse is generated for each projected frame (hint: In a DLP projector, each colour of a BGR frame is projected sequentially: first the Blue channel, then the Green, and finally the Red channel, in quick succession)?
 * **Optional:** Synchronize a camera with a projector using the GPIO trigger system outlined above.